BytePhoenixCoding/BlockchainTokenSniper/README.md

 <h1>BlockchainTokenSniper</h1>

 * Source code for BlockchainLaunchSniper and BlockchainMultiSniper is now released.
-To run the bot from code, download the zip file, edit config.json and run Launch.bat (or equivalent command for Mac / Linux).
+To run the bot from code, download the zip file, edit config.json, buy tier <a href="blockchaintokensniper.com/buy">here</a> and run Launch.bat (or equivalent command for Mac / Linux).

 * Download Win / Mac / Linux binaries at <a href="https://blockchaintokensniper.com">blockchaintokensniper.com</a>.